rajtum/Machine-Learning-Makeshift-Portfolio/Sections/II Taxonomy of Functions.md

 <hr width="3%">

 ### Niche
-*Describe at most two functions found within ecosystems due specificity of action*
+*Describe at most two functions found within ecosystems due to specificity of action*
 #### `_plot`
 * Plots the data from the function `comparison_Forest` into a line chart
   * Do not confuse with the Family `plot` which deals with 3D plotting